Armour Square, Chicago: Buildings and structures

+in Armour Square on Wentworth Avenue.

 Chicago White Sox

 In 1900, Charles Comiskey moved his St. Paul Saints to Chicago, where they became the team now known as the Chicago White Sox.
 They began play at the South Side Park on 39th Street in Armour Square, and have remained in the neighborhood ever since.
 No other major professional sports franchise has played in the same neighborhood longer than the White Sox.
 In 1910, Comiskey Park opened just 4 blocks north of South Side Park on a site that was formerly a junkyard.
 The Park remained the home of the Sox until 1990, when it was the oldest park in Major League Baseball.
-The new Comiskey Park, currently known as Guaranteed Rate Field, opened in 1991 across 35th Street from the old ballpark.
+The new Comiskey Park, currently known as Rate Field, opened in 1991 across 35th Street from the old ballpark.
 Comiskey Park was then demolished in 1991 and converted into a parking lot.
 A plaque embedded in the asphalt marks the spot where home plate was on the original field.